awigginsjr/14-MVC-techBlog/README.md

 ## Description

-A CMS-style blog site where developers can publish articles, blog posts, thoughts, opinions, and comment on other developers’ posts as well.
+A CMS-style blog site where developers who writes about tech can publish articles, blog posts, thoughts, opinions, and comment on other developers’ posts as well.

 ## Screenshot and Demo of Application